yt-project/yt/doc/source/reference/configuration.rst

    $ yt config print-path --local

-If no local configuration file is present, these commands will create an (empty) one in the current working directy.
+If no local configuration file is present, these commands will create an (empty) one in the current working directly.

 Configuration Options At Runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^